 These small Black – owned farms are growing crops with the climate in mind

-You are currently viewing These small Black – owned farms are growing crops with the climate in mind
+Artistic representation for These small Black - owned farms are growing crops with the climate in mind

 He’s focused on growing resilient crops that can withstand the changing climate.
 He’s also using sustainable practices like no-till farming and cover crops to minimize environmental impact.
 Hilery’s farm is a microcosm of the larger movement towards climate-smart agriculture.
 The impact of climate change on agriculture is multifaceted.
 Rising temperatures, extreme weather events, and changing precipitation patterns are all contributing to challenges for farmers.
 These challenges are not limited to the Gulf South, but are felt across the globe.